arcadesdude/BRU/README.md

 If you have more than one item and are using Powershell Version 2, you'll need to wrap the strings into a single quoted string (like in the example above).
 If you're using newer Powershell versions you don't have to do that and can just put in the items to match in quotes separated by commas without having to wrap the entire string in single quotes.

  What you put into each "string" above will turn into a single Regex escaped string like `".*HP\ Client\ Security\ Manager|HP\ Support\ Assistant.*"` You don't have to do that but it is good to know that happens in the program automatically.

+`-includefile -selectionfile [File Path (default: c:\BRU\BRU-Saved-Selection.xml)]`

+  This uses the saved file that is created in the GUI with the 'File, Export Selection' option to create the selection list used when running silently.
+If using this includefile option, the options ignoredefaults, include, exclude, includelast (specialcases) are all ignored and not applied.
+This also skips the default suggestions list.
+This assumes the file supplied has programs already chosen and ready to remove.
+Speeds up removal of bloatware for batches of the same selections (i.e. all same model with same installed bloatware).

 `-win10leaverecommendedappsdownloadon`